Robust adaptive variable selection in ultra-high dimensional linear regression models: The proposed estimation procedure based on the density power divergence loss and the adaptive LASSO penalty

-However, before we start the theoretical analysis of our proposal, let us further extend its definition by considering the more general class of adaptively weighted LASSO penalty of the form $\sum_{j=1}^{p} w\left(\left\vert \widetilde{\beta }_{,j}\right\vert\right)\left\vert \beta_{j}\right\vert$ for a suitable weight function $w$ and a location-scale family of error distribution, as in Ghosh and Majumdar (2020, \cite{ghosh2}).
-Letting the random errors $\epsilon_i$s in the model (\ref{1.1}) to be independent and identically distributed having a location-scale density of the form $\frac{1}{\sigma} f\left(\frac{\epsilon}{\sigma}\right)$ with location $0$ and scale $\sigma$ ($f$ being an univariate distribution with mean 0 and variance 1), the corresponding DPD loss function is given by (generalizing from (\ref{1.7}))
+Before starting the theoretical analysis of our proposal, let us further extend its definition by considering the more general class of adaptively weighted LASSO penalty and a location-scale family of error distribution, as in Ghosh and Majumdar \cite{ghosh2}.
+Letting the random errors $\epsilon_i$s in the model (\ref{1.1}) be independent and identically distributed having a location-scale density of the form $\frac{1}{\sigma} f\left(\frac{\epsilon}{\sigma}\right)$ with location $0$ and scale $\sigma$ ($f$ being an univariate distribution with mean 0 and variance 1), the corresponding DPD loss function is given by (generalizing from (\ref{1.7}))